 The lock nut that holds the Craftsman Lawn Mower blade to its frame is reverse threaded.
 It includes a threaded hex-headed bolt, and it keeps the blade adapter fitted in the driveshaft.

 You can tighten the nut by turning it in a counterclockwise direction and turning it right when removing mower blades.
-Our resident lawn care team urges you to follow the Craftsman mower manual for the recommended torque value for well-guided blade maintenance.
+I urge you to follow the Craftsman mower manual for the recommended torque value for well-guided blade maintenance.